I Was Injured In A Tiredness Or Fatigue Accident At Work Can I Claim Compensation?

 - Reduced productivity

+There are plenty of examples of a high-profile accident at work caused by tiredness.
 Some of the most significant accidents which were reportedly caused as a result of tiredness/fatigue include the following major incidents:

 - Texas City